mouseandthebillionaire/RAGE/writing/presentationNotes.md

 # PB Feedback from the Presentation on 11.14

-Hey-o

-Finally getting to this.
-I though the presentation on Thursday was **very** good (good-looking too).
-It felt like this was really spinning up into something coherent and "proposable" with the proviso of finding that kind of nuclear bit that will set everything straight.
-Easier said than done of course.
-Maybe we grab a more extended coffee some time soon to see if we can root it out?

-Meanwhile, I'm attaching my literal notes here below ← you'll be able to see how interested I was from all the fires!

 There are some really juicy things to grab onto I think.
 I half-wonder whether the tension/oscillation/"confusion" around reflection/contemplation/attention/ambience could be a focus rather than a problem.

-**Experimental Sound Design for Reflective Video Games**

-**Matthew Bethancourt**

-**Presentation**

 - What is the right word?
 "Slow" "Contemplative" "Reflective"